-The property manager performs task related to the general upkeep of the assets such as security, collecting rent, customer service for tenants, among other things.
+At any length, the property manager performs task related to the general upkeep of the assets such as security, collecting rent, customer service for tenants, among other things.
 On the other hand, the fund manager is responsible in making sure that the company’s investment objectives are executed and met.

 REITs are like mutual funds

-See below the similarities and the differences between the two.
+In addition, see below the similarities and the differences between the two.